COVID amped up plant interest

 He was initially surprised, but it made sense to him in the context of COVID: “I think it was something really easy for people to latch onto to reinvigorate their work and living spaces.”

-While traffic has since levelled off, Leach’s business has grown, having added a second location through the pandemic.
-And he’s also seen a number of other plant shops pop up in his neighbourhood; they all seem to be doing steady business as well.
+While traffic has since levelled off, Leach’s business has grown and he even added a second location through the pandemic.
+He’s also seen a number of other plant shops pop up in his neighbourhood; they all seem to be doing steady business as well.

 “This sort-of ‘thirst’ for plants is still quite high,” says Leach.